Workshop Overview

 Format:

-• Each technical session will be led by two or three 30-minute invited keynote speech, followed by two to three 15-minute technical presentations and 60-min discussion at the end of the session
+• Each technical session will be led by two 30-minute invited keynote presentations, followed by two to three 15-minute technical presentations and a 60-min panel discussion

-• Poster sessions are scheduled on the second and third days of the workshop
+• Poster sessions are scheduled on the second day of the workshop

 Travel Funds:

 The 2026 CAST Workshop is generously supported by the National Science Foundation (Award 2447193).
-A one-time travel fund of $550 per student attendee is available on a first-come, first-served basis.
-For more information on how to apply for travel funding, please contact Dr. Yang Wang at yangwang@miami.edu
+A one-time travel fund of $550 per student attendee is available to selected student attendees.
+The application form can be accessed below.

 CEUs: